ebraun68/clade_specific_prot_models/README.md

 ##################################################
 --------------------------------------------------------------------------------
-Details regarding the training and validation data

-All of the data are available from Zenodo:
+Details regarding the training and validation data (all of which are available from Zenodo):

 Brief summary of the training data: